matteobarbera/mavlab_wiki_fork/tutorials-flashBLHeli.md

 ## Create a NANO Stick for Flashing ESC.

- -	In the ''''Make Interfaces'''' tab, ensure you have chosen the right COM port assigned to the Arduino Nano Stick.
+ - In the **Make Interfaces** tab, ensure you have chosen the right COM port assigned to the Arduino Nano Stick.
 Ignore the baud rate as it is determined by the installed Arduino bootloader.
- -	Click on '''Arduino 4way- Interface''' tab and choose the file named '''''“4wArduino_Nano_16_PD3PD2v14302.hex”''''' file for the above-mentioned Pin configuration (or the closest similar in the newer versions).
+ - Click on **Arduino 4way- Interface** tab and choose the file named `4wArduino_Nano_16_PD3PD2v14302.hex` file for the above-mentioned Pin configuration (or the closest similar in the newer versions).
- -	Click OK and wait until you see “Write successful” message.
+ - Click OK and wait until you see `Write successful` message.
 And you’re done.

 ![Pincircles](https://github.com/tudelft/mavlab/raw/master/photos/blheli/s2.JPG)